Holic75/Baldurs-gate-dnd-3.5/README.md

 – May wear any armor and use any weapon.
 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
 – Can cast two spell per day less than trueclass cleric.
+– At 1st level gets Armor Training with leather and studded leather armor passive feat that allows to ignore armor skill and AC penalties.
+Gets Armor Training with hide armor and chainmails at level 4, splint mails at level 8, plate mails at level 12 and finally full plate mails at level 16.
-– Gets one bonus feat at level 1 and at every 4th level up to level 20.
+– Gets one bonus feat at every 5th level up to level 20.
 – Gets one bonus feat at levels 22, 25 and 28.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 (2d4 damage/healing at level 2 plus 2d4 per 4 levels).
 – Can use Spontaneous Battlecasting.